Desktop computer buying tips

 New vs. refurbished or used

-• Verify it has no physical damage by inspecting the ports, and the inside and outside of the case.
+- Verify it has no physical damage by inspecting the ports and the inside and outside of the case.

-• Make sure you pay for what you are getting.
+- Make sure you pay for what you are getting.
 See the scam section below for additional details.

-• Realize that many computer manufacturers do not transfer the computer warranty from the old user to you.
+- Realize that many computer manufacturers do not transfer the computer warranty from the old user to you.

 Mac vs. PC

-The decision between buying an Apple Macintosh and PC running Microsoft Windows is always a heated debate.
+The decision between buying an Apple Macintosh and a PC running Microsoft Windows is always a heated debate.
 See our Mac vs. PC page for a list of advantages and disadvantages of both systems if you're still undecided.

 What to look for